d33paks1ngh/Netflix-GPT/README.md

 - build custom hook for the videbackground component to fetch the video data and upload into the redux store.

 # part_17

 - building the videobackground component

 # part_18

 - Start building the secondry component {movie suggestion page}
 - secondry page
   - MovieList
     - Movie Card
 - make the beautiful UI for movies and play with scrollbars and tailwind .

 # part_19

-- Make the Movie List dynamic and add more new movies data
+- Make the Movie List dynamic and add more new movies data.
+- Create curtom hooks for fetching the data for movie list from TMDB.
+- Work on the scroll bar and made browse page amazing with tailwind Css

+# Episode_03 NetflixGPT wrapping up...